ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.meross/README.md

 If more devices work (or also not) please report them by opening a GitHub issue.

+## How to report issues and feature requests

+Please use GitHub issues for this.

+Best is to set the adapter to Debug log mode (Instances -> Expert mode -> Column Log level).
+Then please get the logfile from disk (subdirectory "log" in ioBroker installation directory and not from Admin because Admin cuts the lines).
+If you do not like providing it in GitHub issue you can also send it to me via email (iobroker@fischer-ka.de).
+Please add a reference to the relevant GitHub issue AND also describe what I see in the log at which time.

+## What is Sentry and what is reported to the servers?
+Sentry.io is a way for developers to get an overview about errors from their applications.
+And exactly this is implemented in this adapter.

+When the adapter crashes or an other Code error happens, this error message that also appears in the ioBroker log is submitted to our own Sentry server hosted in germany.
+When you allowed iobroker GmbH to collect diagnostic data then also your installation ID (this is just a unique ID **without** any additional infos about you, email, name or such) is included.
+This allows Sentry to group errors and show how many unique users are affected by such an error.
+All of this helps me to provide error free adapters that basically never crashs.

 ## Changelog

+### 1.3.10 (2020.02.04)
+* (Apollon77) optimize error handling
+* (Apollon77) Switch Sentry to iobroker own instance hosted in germany

 ### 1.3.9 (2019.12.18)
 * (Apollon77) Prevent some error cases on disconnects